ziniriccardo/Proton-range-in-a-material/README.md

 •	In [plot.py](/plot.py) there are the two final plots settings.
 Stopping power and energy in function of range of the particle.
 Using configparser data are loaded form the saved arrays.

-•	In [testing.py](/testing.py) are present few tests for the main function in order to control cases with special input parameters and campare the result of range for a known case.
+•	In [testing.py](/testing.py) are present few tests for the main function in order to control cases with special input parameters and compare the result of range for a known case.

 Final plots for a proton energy of 100 MeV: